A lot or a little?

 Is it any good?

 This show feels like it's trying to stretch a film's worth of material over eight hour-long episodes, but without the character or plot development that would make it worthwhile to the average viewer.
-There's a reason most people are more familiar with the story around Orson Welles' 1938 radio broadcast of War of the Worlds than the novel itself: there's not really much to it.
+There's a reason most people are more familiar with the story around Orson Welles' 1938 radio broadcast of War of the Worlds than with the novel itself: There's not really much to it.
 H.G.
 Wells intended his serialized novel to be a simple anti-colonialist parable.
-This episodic War of the Worlds though doesn't seem interested in the sociopolitical aspects of the story.
+But this episodic War of the Worlds doesn't seem interested in the sociopolitical aspects of the story.